Husthwaite: Community

-The village school is Husthwaite CE Primary.

 St Nicholas' Church, Husthwaite was built in the 12th century.
 It is a Grade II* listed building.
+The village school is Husthwaite CE Primary.
+A farmers' market is held in the village periodically.

 Transport

 The village was formerly served by the Thirsk and Malton Line's Husthwaite Gate railway station, located near the Elphin Bridge.

 It is now served by the no. 31X bus route running between York and Helmsley.

 Notable people

 William Peckitt, a stained glass artist, was born in the village in 1731.